alinaavanesyan/alina/pages/teaching.md

 * Human Ecology
 * Bioindication

-## Mentoring undergraduate students
+## Mentoring students

-In 2003 I started teaching a course on Animal Ecology.
-Since then, I’ve supervised the research of several undergraduate students, including short projects (as a part of their independent research), as well as their final theses (a Diploma in Russian academia).
+<strong>Animal Ecology</strong>: In 2003, at Herzen State University, I started teaching a course on Animal Ecology.
+Since then, I’ve supervised the research of

-Some of the popular focus areas of such projects included the effect of anthropogenic factors on the morphology and diversity of freshwater snails; soil mesofauna under anthropogenic press; and population characteristics of aquatic invertebrates.
+several undergraduate students, including short projects (as a part of their independent research), as well as their final theses (a Diploma in Russian academia) <a href="{{ site.baseurl }}{% link pages/courses/animal-ecology-students.md %}">...more information</a>

-The main idea of these projects was to study the level of ecological contamination on the territory of North-West region of Russia.
-We collected invertebrates on the territory of our Department’s field station (located in the south-west of St.Petersburg Region) and nearby water reservoirs.
+<strong>Microscopy</strong>: coming soon

-Students learned how to identify organisms, conduct simple morphometric measurements, and apply basic biomonitoring methods. <a href="{{ site.baseurl }}{% link pages/courses/animal-ecology-students.md %}">...more information</a>
+<strong>DNA barcoding</strong>:  coming soon

 ## Related publications and presentations